 EFUDEX, 5%, CREAM

-This medication is typically used for actinic keratosis.
-It may also be used for the treatment of skin cancer, as well as for other uses.
+This medication is typically used for the treatment of skin cancer.
+It may also be used for genital warts (condyloma), as well as for other uses.
 It requires several days to take effect.

 How to use this medication